Basketball-WNBA works with U.S. trying to get All-Star Griner freed from Russian prison | Law-Order

 LEGAL MATTER Representatives for Griner referred Reuters to a previous statement indicating they would not comment on the specifics of an ongoing legal matter.

 Griner won Olympic gold medals with the U.S. national teams in 2016 and 2021 and is a seven-times All-Star.
-She plays centre for the Phoenix Mercury team, and plays in Russia during the WNBA's winter off-season.
-The new WNBA regular season starts on May 6.
+She plays centre for the Phoenix Mercury.
+The WNBA regular season is set to start on May 6 this year.
+A source close to the situation said that Thursday's hearing was solely in regard to Griner's legal team challenging her detention, with an aim toward transferring her to house arrest.

+The denial of that appeal was not unexpected, the person said.
+The investigation is ongoing and after its conclusion a trial date is expected to be set.
+The source confirmed that Griner has seen her Russian legal team numerous times since she was detained.

-TASS reported that Griner was sharing a cell with two other women with no previous convictions, adding that her only issue was that the prison beds were too short for her 6'7" frame.
+TASS reported that Griner was sharing a cell with two other women with no previous convictions.
+It reported her only issue was that the prison beds were too short for her 6'7" frame.
 The Russian Customs Service said this month that a player was detained in February after arriving at Moscow's Sheremetyevo airport on a flight from New York.

 TASS identified the player as Griner, citing a source.
 A scan of the player's luggage revealed cartridges containing "liquid with hashish oil", and a criminal case has been opened carrying a possible sentence of five to 10 years in prison, the customs service said.